BSalita/SH_Bidding/FAQ.md

 This project is significant because it pushes the boundaries of artificial intelligence in games of incomplete information, showcasing advancements in strategic decision-making, pattern recognition, and reasoning under uncertainty.

 ### In what ways does it advance SOTA (State of the Art)?
 The project advances SOTA by introducing novel deterministic methodologies tailored to bridge bidding.
-It emphasizes scalability, transparency, interpretability, and strategic depth compared to existing AI systems.
+It emphasizes scalability, transparency, interpretability, and strategic depth compared to prior art.

 ### What are the novel contributions?
+- Methods of scaling huge amounts of bridge data.
 - Open source foundational model of a bidding system (GIB).
 - Reducing the seemingly intractable problem of exceeding human expert level bidding into a manageable form.
 - Development of a complete deterministic bidding system.